kapetacom/kapeta-desktop/beta_guide.md

 ## Objective
 Deploy your developed plan to the Kapeta cloud for live testing.
 ## Instructions
-Start the plan locally to test it out
+1. Start the plan locally to test it out
-Deploy the plan to the Kapeta cloud to test it out.
+2. Create a test environment that are using the current version of the plan
-Create a test environment that are using the current version of the plan
+3. Deploy the plan to the Kapeta cloud to test it out.